lr101/iwi_bulletinboard_backend/README.md

 ## Usage

+1. Create authentication secret in your firebase console under *Settings -> Service Accounts*.
+See [here](https://firebase.google.com/docs/cloud-messaging/auth-server) for more infos.
-1. Insert `secret.json` from your firebase messaging account into the directory root
+2. Insert the downloaded json file as `secret.json` into the directory root
-2. Run docker compose: `docker compose up`
+3. Run docker compose: `docker compose up`

 ## Configuration

-Edit the update interval by editing the [docker-compose.yml](./docker-compose.yml) file
+Edit the *update interval* by editing the [docker-compose.yml](./docker-compose.yml) file